 Certain information included in this Annual Report on Form 10-K ("Annual Report") contains, and other materials filed or to be filed by the PermRock Royalty Trust (the "Trust") with the Securities and Exchange Commission (the "SEC") (as well as information included in oral statements or other written statements made or to be made by the Trust) may contain or include, forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act") and Section 27A of the Securities Act of 1933, as amended (the "Securities Act").
-Such forward-looking statements may be or may concern, among other things, Boaz Energy II, LLC's ("Boaz Energy") and Argent Trust Company's (as the Trustee (as hereinafter defined) of the Trust) expectations, beliefs and plans regarding: (i) Boaz Energy's capital expenditure budget and anticipated expenditures; (ii) Boaz Energy's 2024 outlook, including participation in non-operated drilling and waterflood conformance and expansion work in Crane and Glasscock Counties; (iii) Boaz Energy's plan to drill a new well in Crane County, Texas; (iv) estimated capital required for 2024 operations; (v) amount and timing of cash reserves by the Trustee; (vi) drilling activity; (vii) estimated present value of future cash flows; (viii) characteristics of the Underlying Properties, including estimates regarding oil and gas reserves; (ix) the impact of a loss of any major customers; (x) reliance on third parties for facilities and services; (xi) the ability of Boaz Energy's insurance coverage to cover certain claims; (xii) burdens and obligations affecting the Underlying Properties and their impact on the Underlying Properties and Net Profits Interest; (xiii) the quality of Boaz Energy's title to the Underlying Properties; (xiv) the impact of litigation on the Trust and regulatory matters; (xv) the tax treatment of the Net Profits Interest; (xvi) the treatment of the Net Profits Interest in the event of Boaz Energy's bankruptcy; (xvii) distributions to Trust unitholders, including in the event of contingencies; and (xviii) future cash retentions from distributions.
-Such forward-looking statements generally are accompanied by words such as "may," "will," "estimate," "expect," "predict," "project," "anticipate," "goal," "should," "assume," "believe," "plan," "intend," or other words that convey the uncertainty of future events or outcomes.
+Such forward-looking statements may be or may concern, among other things, Boaz Energy II, LLC's ("Boaz Energy") and Argent Trust Company's (as the Trustee (as hereinafter defined) of the Trust) expectations, beliefs and plans regarding: (i) Boaz Energy's capital expenditure budget and anticipated expenditures; (ii) Boaz Energy's 2025 outlook, including participation in non-operated drilling and waterflood conformance and expansion work in Crane and Glasscock Counties; (iii) Boaz Energy's plan to drill a new well in Crane County, Texas; (iv) estimated capital required for 2025 operations; (v) amount and timing of cash reserves by the Trustee; (vi) drilling activity; (vii) estimated present value of future cash flows; (viii) characteristics of the Underlying Properties, including estimates regarding oil and gas reserves; (ix) the impact of a loss of any major customers: (x) reliance on third parties for facilities and services: (xi) the ability of Boaz Energy's insurance coverage to cover certain claims; (xii) burdens and obligations affecting the Underlying Properties and their impact on the Underlying Properties and Net Profits Interest; (xiii) the quality of Boaz Energy's title to the Underlying Properties; (xiv) the impact of litigation on the Trust and regulatory matters; (xy) the tax treatment of the Net Profits Interest; (xvi) the treatment of the Net Profits Interest in the event of Boaz Energy's bankruptcy; (xvii) distributions to Trust unitholders, including in the event of contingencies; (xviii) Boaz Energy's sale of its Trust units and interest in the Underlying Properties; (xix) the actions, priorities or budget of any successor operator of the Underlying Properties or any third-party operator; and (xx) future cash retentions from distributions.
+Such forwardlooking statements generally are accompanied by words such as "may," "will," "estimate," "expect," "predict," "project," "anticipate," "goal," "should," "assume," "believe," "plan," "intend," or other words that convey the uncertainty of future events or outcomes.
 Such statements are based on certain assumptions of the Trustee, and certain assumptions of information provided to the Trust by Boaz Energy, the owner of the Underlying Properties; are based on an assessment of, and are subject to, a variety of factors deemed relevant by the Trustee and Boaz Energy; and involve risks and uncertainties.
 The following important factors, in addition to those discussed elsewhere in this Annual Report, could affect the future results of the energy industry in general, and Boaz Energy and the Trust in particular, and could cause actual results to differ materially from those projected in such forward-looking statements: